 American literature is a story of expanding frontiers.
-Our expert interviews will lead you through the full range of literature.
-From the early days of the pioneers to the defining moments of 9/11.
-The diversity of America is revealed in it's literature.
+Our expert interviews will lead you through the full range of literature, from the early days of the American republic to the defining moments of 9/11.
+The diversity of America is revealed in its literature.

 The author of the Tales of the City novel series, Armistead Maupin, tells us about San Francisco’s spirit of place, and the books that best capture the city’s sense of possibility and noirish feel.
 He recommends the best novels set in San Francisco.

 An ever-growing body of authors are writing about the reality of what it means to be black in America, says Farah Jasmine Griffin, director of the Institute for Research in African American Studies at Columbia University.
 Here she recommends five works of African American literature, from greats like Zora Neale Hurston and Toni Morrison to lesser-known gems by Ann Petry.

 Emerson: The Mind on Fire

 Emerson in His Journals

 Ronald A. Bosco and Joel Myerson (editors)

 by Ellen Louisa Tucker & Ralph Waldo Emerson